Though it may not seem like it at first glance, finding the right customer service software for your business is a really important decision.

 Work collaboratively using a shared inbox

 While having lots of people in a mailbox at once may seem chaotic, Help Scout’s collision detection can help keep everyone off of each other’s toes.
-Tags, custom fields, and folders make sure that customer conversations are kept organized, and customer profiles provide your team with the context necessary to provide personalized support.
+Tags, custom fields, and views make sure that customer conversations are kept organized, and customer profiles provide your team with the context necessary to provide personalized support.

-For those who need to work in smaller groups, you can create teams, and companies that manage multiple brands or email addresses also have the ability to manage multiple mailboxes
+For those who need to work in smaller groups, you can create teams, and companies that manage multiple brands or email addresses also have the ability to manage multiple mailboxes.

 Be more productive using automation and AI